This trip is a “must-do” for all rafting enthusiasts!

-Learn to row a dory down the Lower Salmon River in west central Idaho with one of the most reputable river outfitters in the world.
-Dory rowing/handling requires different and more refined skills than rowing a raft, and since we’ve been at it in Idaho for 45 years, we’re happy to share our extensive knowledge with you.
-If you’ve already done an OARS rowing clinic, this is the perfect follow up.
+Learn to row a dory down the Lower Salmon River in Idaho with one of the most reputable river outfitters in the world.
+Dory rowing/handling requires different and more refined skills than rowing a raft, and since we’ve been at it in Idaho for 50 years, we’re happy to share our extensive knowledge with you.
+If you’ve already done an OARS rowing clinic, this is the perfect follow-up.

 As you venture through the stunning Seven Devils region with striking canyon scenery, sandy beaches, and incredible wildlife, our experienced guides will share a wealth of river skills and dory techniques with you.
 These dedicated professionals—all with whitewater rescue training and extensive guiding experience—hold a deep passion for running dories and carrying on the legacy of these beloved boats on the rivers of the West.

-On this 5-day, 4-night intermediate dory rowing course, you’ll learn and practice newly-acquired rowing skills as you make your way downstream, camping at different locations throughout the trip.
-Instruction and hands-on learning occurs both on the river and in camp.
+On this intermediate dory rowing course, you’ll practice and hone your rowing skills as you make your way downstream, camping at different locations throughout the trip.
+Instruction and hands-on learning occur both on the river and in camp.
 Rowing a dory is no easy feat.
 Prior rowing experience is required.

 This 5-day whitewater rowing clinic is ideal for:

 - Anyone who has participated in an OARS rowing clinic and is looking for the perfect follow-up course

 - Private boaters who are interested in learning the intricacies of rowing dories

 - Private boaters who want to take their river trips to the next level, with insider tips from expert guides